-PLANT PHYSIOLOGY AND TAXONOMY
+PLANT PHYSIOLOGY AND TAXONOMY SCIE-0038 | 6 credits

 The morphological, anatomical, and physiological characteristics of vascular plants within the Aspen Parkland and Boreal Forest are the foci of this course.
 Emphasis is placed on using appropriate terminology to identify and classify flora within local communities.
 Field trips and lab work provide opportunity for students to recognise common plant families and use taxonomic keys for identification.
 Habitat, ethnobotany, and plant ecological relationships supplement plant identification and classification.